Megavgame/FinalProject/README.md

 Bug List

--Bug with the dice not showing up with the change of amount of dice
+-Bug with the dice not showing up with the change of amount of dice FIXED!

 -Possible issues with reading text in some dice, if changes need to be made then contact me